Dihydrojasmone

 Dihydrojasmone is an aroma compound with the chemical formula C_{11}H_{18}O. It has a fruity, jasmine odor with woody and herbal undertones.
 Perfumery uses include natural green, woody, lavender and bergamot.
 Dihydrojasmone is found in citrus and in bergamot orange oil.
 Dihydrojasmone belongs to the family of ketones.

+Synthesis

+A preferred method of synthesis is from the intramolecular Aldol condensation of 2,5-undecanedione.